KNMI/adaguc-server/doc/format_standard/data_format_standard.md

-* Uitleg over netcdf CF conventies voor data structuur.
-    * Uitleg generieke regels, zoals naamgeving etc.
-* Korte introductie naar verschillende formaten + links
+# Generic file structure

 # Supported data types

 ## Grid based data
-Grid data is defined as a grid with rectangular pixels with constant X and Y dimensions over time.
+Grid data is defined as a data grid with rectangular pixels with constant X and Y dimensions over time.
 The pixels should be rectangular either in the geographic coordinate system (latitude and longitude) or in a projected coordinate system.